 Find your privacy.
 Now talk to God.
 Don’t beg for signs or for favors or forgiveness, just say Hi.

-Then wait.
 God will say hi, back.

 So, as I leave you on your own Spiritual quest, I will address one question some may have.
 Am I still searching for God?